scottsun2020/cs4870-HCC/README.md

-# cs4870-HCC
+# CS4870-HCC
-The repository for team's project on Human Centered Computering Course 4870
+The repository for team's project on Human Centered Computering Course 4870 at Fall 2024